Challenge Coins

 Maintaining Tradition

-The tradition of carrying a coin at all times, especially in the military, often includes the "coin check" game, where failing to produce a coin results in buying drinks.
+In the military, carrying a coin at all times is a tradition.
+This includes the "coin check" game, where failing to produce a coin means buying drinks.

 Embracing Innovation

-Advancements in 3D printing and design tools allow for intricate and unique coin designs.
-Enhanced customization options include advanced color techniques and embedded digital elements.
+New technologies like 3D printing and design tools allow for intricate and unique coin designs.
+Advanced customization options include enhanced color techniques and embedded digital elements.

 Conclusion